blackberry/chef-nexus/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+To build and install the gem, go to your `chef-nexus` folder and then run:

+1. `rake build`
+2. `gem install pkg/chef-nexus-x.y.z.gem`, where `x.y.z` is the version you just built

 ### Testing